Python Programmer Career Guide

 Step One: Earn a bachelor’s degree

-A solid bachelor’s degree program in a field like data management and data analytics is an important step toward landing a job as a Python programmer.
+A solid bachelor’s degree program in a field like data analytics is an important step toward landing a job as a Python programmer.
 Good bachelor’s degree programs don’t only teach programming skills; they familiarize students with a variety of topics, such as data analysis, data management, IT systems administration, and web development.

 Step Two: Earn a master’s degree

 Of course, a bachelor’s degree is a great first step.
 But plenty of computer programmers have bachelor’s degrees in data management or computer science, so it’s hard to stand out in a big field of potential job applicants.
 To get a leg up on the competition, it's smart to consider getting a master’s degree in a field related to computer programming, such as data analytics.
 A solid master’s program will provide students with both the theoretical background and practical application skills to succeed in the computer programming world.

 Step Three: Develop a variety of programming skills

 Knowing how to write programming code in Python is useful for a variety of computer applications, but it’s also a good idea to branch out and become familiar with other programming languages and computer-related skills.
 Of course, a good educational background should provide students with most of those programming skills, but in the rapidly-changing world of computer science, there are always new things to learn and new skills to acquire.